base-al/baseui/README.md

-# Base - Command Line Tool for the Base Framework
+# BaseUI - Command Line Tool for the BaseUI Framework

-Base is a powerful command-line tool designed to streamline development with the Base framework.
+BaseUI is a powerful command-line tool designed to streamline development with the BaseUI framework.
-It offers scaffolding, module generation, and utilities to accelerate Go application development.
+It offers scaffolding, module generation, and utilities to accelerate Flutter application development.
-You can to seed data, import JSON files, and more with a few simple commands.

 ## Table of Contents

 - [Installation](#installation)